-If you didn’t lime the lawn last year, then do so this season.
+If you didn’t lime the lawn last year, do so this season.
 And, while crabgrass may be the last thing on your mind, now is the time to take care of it.
 Apply your pre-emergents now.
 Or, if the lawn needs reseeding, now is the time.
 If only a few areas need reseeding, concentrate on that, skip the weed and feed, but go ahead with the lime, with a gap of two weeks between lime and seed.
 Confused?
 Have loads of lawn questions?
 Our staff would love to help.
-Specifically, ask for Marshall Van Hoy, and for more information on growing lawns, read here.
+Specifically, ask for Marshall Van Hoy and more information on growing lawns: Lawn Care 101

 7. Weeding and Transplanting

-Rule of thumb for your perennials: Transplant late summer and fall-blooming perennials in spring.
+Guideline for transplanting: Transplant in late summer and fall-blooming perennials in spring.
 Transplant spring and early summer blooming perennials in fall.
 Now is the time to transplant as perennials come up and are visible but still small.
 For more on how to divide and transplant perennials, read here.
-But there is another rule of thumb to remember: When the gardener has time.
+But another rule to remember: When the gardener has time.
 If you missed the fall division, go ahead and divide now.
 It won’t hurt the plant, you may have fewer blooms, but the plant needs the division to thrive.